Skip to main

 Snowshoeing in Reno

-Winter Hiking in Lake Tahoe and Reno
+Winter Hiking in Reno Tahoe

 If you prefer a little less snow on the trail but still want wintry views, Hidden Valley County Park Trail and Huffaker Park Lookout Trail are great options for winter hiking that usually don't require snowshoes.